 Transmission of Herpes:

-It is possible to contract HSV-1 through sexual or skin to skin contact.
-When referring to the genital form of this infection, it sometimes spread through vaginal intercourse, but is more often spread through oral intercourse during an outbreak.
+It is possible to contract HSV-1 through sexual or skin-to-skin contact.
+Genital herpes is sometimes spread through vaginal intercourse, but is more often spread through oral intercourse during an outbreak.
 The more common form of genital herpes is HSV-2.
-It is highly contagious and can be spread from skin to skin contact.
+It is highly contagious and can be spread from skin-to-skin contact.

 Type of Test for Diagnosis

-Both the normal and early detection test for herpes require a simple blood sample from you.
+Both the normal and early detection test for herpes require a simple blood sample.

-There is currently no cure for herpes, however treatment is available to reduce symptoms and transmission to others.
-The treatment is an antiviral medication, so it is easy for you to receive.
+There is currently no cure for herpes; however, treatment is available to reduce the occurrence of symptoms and transmission to others.
+The treatment is an antiviral medication.